 An absolute time that expresses that something will exist or take place at a time after the moment of speech.
 The form “cantará”(will sing) is simple future in Spanish.

-It is very easy to form the future tense in Spanish and it is a very useful tense in the language to talk about things that will happen in our lives or around us.
-The structure of the future simple is the equivalent to using the auxiliary “WILL” for the future in the English language, with some fundamental differences that we will cover right away.
+It is very easy to form the future tense in Spanish, and it is also a very useful tense in the language to talk about things that will happen in our lives or around us.
+The structure of the future simple is the equivalent to using the auxiliary “WILL” for the future from the English language, with some fundamental differences that we will cover right away.
+To begin, pay attention to the underlined words in the sentences about a trip to space shown in this image :

 The rules to form the future tense in Spanish